-Engaging Geometry of a Private House in Germany
+Engaging Geometry of a Private House in Germany25 photos

 Impressive residence by Steimle Architekten studio is located on a quiet street in the village of Plitzhausen, 30 kilometers south of Stuttgart.